OliverWBurke/fast-api-learning/README.md

 Each endpoint can have more than one tag, if it makes sense for it to be shown in multiple sections.

+### Function Docstrings
+Adding docstrings to the functions that are defined as endpoints will mean that the Swagger docs that are generated will show these docs.
+The docstrings should just be plain MD text.

 ## Running